 When all is said and done, this is the evidence we have in this case.
 Al-Adahi probably had several relatives who served as bodyguards for Usama Bin Laden and were deeply involved with and supportive of al-Qaida and its activities.
-One of those relatives became his brother-in-law by virtue of marriage to his sister, D(1), D(6) Al-Adahi accompanied his sister to Afghanistan so that she could be with her husband and $\frac{b(1), b(6)}{2}$

-^{b(1), b(6)}.
-The wedding celebration was held in Bin Laden's compound and many of his associates attended.
+One of those relatives became his brother-in-law by virtue of marriage to his sister, b(1), b(6) Al-Adahi accompanied his sister to Afghanistan so that she could be with her husband and and many of his associates attended.
 At that celebration, Petitioner was introduced to Bin Laden, with whom he had a very brief conversation.
-Several days later, the Petitioner had a fiveto-ten-minute conversation with Bin Laden.
+Several days later, the Petitioner had a five-to-ten-minute conversation with Bin Laden.